"

 3) compound single – D major

-Some students are most comfortable writing and reading compound meters where the dotted quarter note is the beat.
-However, when the beat is a dotted half note or dotted eighth note, they sometimes struggle.
-One strategy those students can utilize is using rhythmic transposition to temporarily think of the time signature where a dotted quarter note equals a beat.
-Transposition is when you change all notes equally by the same proportion.
-Compare the examples below.
+Some students feel most comfortable writing and reading compound meters where the dotted quarter note is the beat.
+However, they sometimes struggle when the beat is a dotted half note or dotted eighth note.
+One strategy these students can use is rhythmic transposition to temporarily think of the time signature where a dotted quarter note equals a beat.
+Remember that transposition means changing all notes by the same proportion.
+Compare the examples below (Example 5.6).

 Example 5.6.
 Rhythmic transposition